SamuelWiqvist/PENs-and-ABC/README.md

 # Code for the paper *Partially Exchangeable Networks and Architectures for Learning Summary Statistics in Approximate Bayesian Computation*

-This repository contains all the code for the pre-print paper *Partially Exchangeable Networks and Architectures for Learning Summary Statistics in Approximate Bayesian Computation* by S. Wiqvist, P-A. Mattei, U. Picchini and J. Frellsen. https://arxiv.org/abs/1901.10230
+This repository contains the code for the paper *Partially Exchangeable Networks and Architectures for Learning Summary Statistics in Approximate Bayesian Computation* by S. Wiqvist, P-A. Mattei, U. Picchini and J. Frellsen.
+Link to pre-print version: https://arxiv.org/abs/1901.10230.

-**N.B.:** The results in the pre-print at arXiv v1 are computed using the version of the code at tag *preprint_v1*.
+**N.B.:** The results in the pre-print at arXiv v2 are computed using the version of the code at tag *preprint_v2*.

 ## File structure